Dissociative disorder: Current debates and the DSM-5

-A number of controversies surround DD in adults as well as children.
+A number of aspects of dissociative disorders are currently in active debate.
 First, there is ongoing debate surrounding the etiology of dissociative identity disorder (DID).
-The crux of this debate is if DID is the result of childhood trauma and disorganized attachment.
+The crux of this debate is if DID is the result of childhood trauma or disorganized attachment.
 A proposed view is that dissociation has a physiological basis, in that it involves automatically triggered mechanisms such as increased blood pressure and alertness, that would, as Lynn contends, imply its existence as a cross-species disorder.
-A second area of controversy surrounds the question of whether or not dissociation as a defense versus pathological dissociation are qualitatively or quantitatively different.
-Experiences and symptoms of dissociation can range from the more mundane to those associated with posttraumatic stress disorder (PTSD) or acute stress disorder (ASD) to dissociative disorders.
+A second area of discussion surrounds the question of whether there is a qualitative or quantitative difference between dissociation as a defense versus pathological dissociation.
+Experiences and symptoms of dissociation can range from the more mundane to those associated with post traumatic stress disorder (PTSD) or acute stress disorder (ASD) to dissociative disorders.
 Mirroring this complexity, the DSM-5 workgroup considered grouping dissociative disorders with other trauma/stress disorders, but instead decided to put them in the following chapter to emphasize the close relationship.
 The DSM-5 also introduced a dissociative subtype of PTSD.

 A 2012 review article supports the hypothesis that current or recent trauma may affect an individual's assessment of the more distant past, changing the experience of the past and resulting in dissociative states.
 However, experimental research in cognitive science continues to challenge claims concerning the validity of the dissociation construct, which is still based on Janetian notions of structural dissociation.
 Even the claimed etiological link between trauma/abuse and dissociation has been questioned.
 Links observed between trauma/abuse and DD are largely only present from a Western cultural context.
 For non-Western cultures dissociation "may constitute a "normal" psychological capacity".
 An alternative model proposes a perspective on dissociation based on a recently established link between a labile sleep–wake cycle and memory errors, cognitive failures, problems in attentional control, and difficulties in distinguishing fantasy from reality."

 Debates around DD also stem from Western versus non-Western lenses of viewing the disorder, and associated views of causes of DD.
 DID was initially believed to be specific to the West, until cross-cultural studies indicated its occurrence worldwide.
 Conversely, anthropologists have largely done little work on DD in the West relating to its perceptions of possession syndromes that would be present in non-Western societies.
 While dissociation has been viewed and catalogued by anthropologists differently in the West and non-Western societies, there are aspects of each that show DD has universal characteristics.
 For example, while shamanic and rituals of non-Western societies may hold dissociative aspects, this is not exclusive as many Christian sects, such as "possession by the Holy Ghost" share similar qualities to those of non-Western trances.